-This policy applies to students who are registered or enrolled for credit - or non-credit - bearing coursework ("Students"); Columbia College employees, consisting of full-time and part-time faculty, and College staff ("Employees"); the Board of Trustees; and contractors, vendors, visitors, guests or other third parties within Columbia College's control ("Third Parties").
-This policy pertains to acts of Prohibited Conduct committed by or against Students, Employees; the Board of Trustees and Third Parties.
+This policy applies to students who are registered or enrolled for credit - or non-credit - bearing coursework ("Students"); Columbia College employees, consisting of full-time, part-time and adjunct faculty, and College staff ("Employees"); the Board of Trustees; and contractors, vendors, visitors, guests or other third parties within Columbia College's control ("Third Parties").
+This policy pertains to acts of Prohibited Conduct committed by or against Students, Employees; the Board of Trustees and Third Parties on Columbia College campus and/ or in connection with Columbia College's education program or activity.